Kristian Andersen

-Kristian Mamush Andersen (born 1 September 1994) is a Danish professional footballer who plays for Hillerød Fodbold.
+Kristian Mamush Andersen (born 1 September 1994) is a Danish professional footballer who plays as a midfielder.

 Career

-Brøndby IF
+Brøndby

-Kristian Andersen made his debut (in jersey number 36) on 10 March 2013 in the 3-0 away win against AGF.
-Kristian had three more appearances as substitute doing the season which became 70 minutes i total.
+Andersen made his first-team debut for Brøndby IF on 10 March 2013 in a 3–0 away win against AGF.
+He made three additional substitute appearances during the season.

-On 14 March 2013, Kristian signed a new two-year Brøndby IF contract, which ties him to the club until the summer 2015.
+On 14 March 2013, Andersen signed a new two-year contract with Brøndby, keeping him at the club until the summer of 2015.

-Kristian Andersen got officially promoted to the first team 1 July 2013 and handed jersey number 25.
+He was officially promoted to the first team on 1 July 2013 and assigned jersey number 25.

-With only 1 league match played in the 2013/14 season, and the players agent revealed, that they were looking for a club to send him out on loan to.
-Andersen expressed in June 2016, that he would like to leave the club to find more playingtime.
+Having made only one league appearance during the 2013–14 season, his agent confirmed in January 2014 that the club was working to arrange a loan move to secure more playing time.

-Andersen revealed in June 2016, that he wouldn't extend his contract with Brøndby IF and he therefore would leave the club in the window.
+In June 2016, Andersen announced that he would not renew his contract and would leave the club in the upcoming transfer window in pursuit of regular first-team football.

 Loan to HB Køge

-On 24 July 2014 HB Køge confirmed, that they had signed Andersen on a season long loan deal.
-He quickly became a regular part of the squad and played 28 league games for the club.
+On 24 July 2014, HB Køge announced the signing of Andersen on a season-long loan from Brøndby.
+He quickly established himself as a regular starter and made 28 league appearances during the campaign.